2024 European Men's Handball Championship

 The 2024 EHF European Men's Handball Championship was the 16th edition of the tournament and the third to feature 24 national teams.
 It was hosted in Germany from 10 to 28 January 2024.

 The two opening games of the tournament were attended by 53,586 spectators, setting a world record for the largest audience at a handball event.
 Additionally, the tournament achieved a record for the highest total number of spectators in handball history, becoming the first to exceed one million attendees.

-France won their fourth title after a win over Denmark, while Sweden captured the bronze medal over Germany.
+France won their first title in a decade after defeating Denmark in the final.
+Defending champions Sweden captured the bronze medal after defeating hosts Germany.

 Bid process

 Bids

 On 4 May 2017, it was announced that the following countries had sent in an official expression of interest: